 Natural men can make Parties, and Sects, and divisions, and call them, like their lands, "after their own names.”

 They can cut off and cast out those who refuse to acknowledge their particular body apart from the One Body.

 But such men are incapacitated thereby from receiving the spiritual things relating to the One Body: for these can be revealed only to spiritual men and can be discerned only by them (ch.
 2:13,14; 3:1,2) [the Greek is not comparing with, but declaring to: "declaring spiritual things to spiritual persons.”
 The verb sungkrino is used for the Hebrew parash in Num.
 15:34, where it is rendered declared, and Neh.
 8:8, distinctly.]

 After again referring (ch.
 3:3-8) to the great evil of these "Divisions” and corporate unities, the Apostle once more refers to the subject of his Apostolic Commission in ch.
 3:9-4:16.

 Z/ 3:18-4:16.
 Application.

-we need not give the expansion of the Application (Z): for the latter consists of series of Injunctions and Warnings.
+If we expand the Illustration (Y) we need not give the expansion of the Application (Z): for the latter consists of series of Injunctions and Warnings.
 The Injunctions are:

 3:18.
 Let no man deceive you.